rhomobile/rhoinstaller/script/readme.md

 2. change build version in Rakefile

-3. run 'rake installer:motorola' command
+3. run 'rake installer:symbol' command

 4. in package folder you can find installer